UNFmontreal/Dcm2Bids/docs/get-started/install.md

 dcm2bids.

 ??? tip "You just want the installation command?"

+    You can use the binaries provided with each release (starting with dcm2bids>=3)

     If you are used to installing packages, you can get it from PyPI or conda: